SlangItUp/neb2081science/presentation-topics.md

 ## Subject Specific Topics

     - ### Physics
-        - a) Recent Superconductor Breakthrough (LK99)
+        - a) Recent physical breakthroughs
         - b)

     - ### Chemistry
-        -
+        - a)oxygen and its isotopes
+        -b)chemical bonding
+        -c)recent chemical breakthroughs

     - ### Biology
+    -a)Darwinism (features and setbacks)
+    -b)

     - ### Computer Science
+        -a)ai and its everyday significance

 ## Interdisciplinary Topics

-    a) Chemical and Physical impacts of ozone layer depletion.
+    -a) Chemical and Physical impacts of ozone layer depletion -b)

 ## Completed Topics
-    - Sita and Rita, 12th OCT Physics(f)
+    -